kuzzleio/kuzzle/doc/2/api/controllers/document/export/index.md

 ### Optionnal:

 - `separator`: This option is only supported for the `CSV` format, it defines which character sequence will be used to format the CSV documents
-- `scroll`: creates a forward-only result cursor.
-This option must be set with a [time duration](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/common-options.html#time-units), at the end of which the cursor is destroyed.
-If set, a cursor identifier named `scrollId` is returned in the results.
-This cursor can then be moved forward using the [scroll](/core/2/api/controllers/document/scroll) API action
+- `scroll`: This option must be set with a [time duration](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/common-options.html#time-units), at the end of which the cursor is destroyed.
 - `size`: set the maximum number of documents returned per result page.
 By default it's `10000`.
 - `lang`: specify the query language to use.
 By default, it's `elasticsearch` but `koncorde` can also be used.
 - `format`: Set the format that should be used to export the documents. (`csv`, `jsonl`)